wwebjs/moduleRaid/README.md

-**NOTE** This package was published to @pedroslopez/moduleraid simply because of some changes that were made that have not been included in an official release of the library.
-You should refer to the original repository to report issues and pull requests.
+**NOTE** This package was modified from pixeldesu's original moduleRaid for compatibility with webpack v5 used in WhatsApp Web.
+No support will be given outside of anything strictly necessary to extract modules in WhatsApp Web.

 <div align='center'>
   <img width=200px src='.github/logo.png?raw=true'>